Funded Projects

 Description: This project aims to create a digital historical library that highlights the accomplishments of Black mechanical engineering students at the University of Michigan.
 The website will serve as a digital extension of a physical display case and set of posters that will be on walls outside of classrooms and teaching halls in GG Brown where Mechanical Engineering is housed.
 The website, along with the physical displays, will showcase student photographs and histories, including their life journeys, engineering accomplishments, and experiences navigating anti-Black racism on campus during 1853-1970.

-Awardee: Dr. Solomon Adera, assistant professor in Mechanical Engineering.
+Awardee: Dr. Solomon Adera, assistant professor in Mechanical Engineering, and Susan Cheng, Manager of Diversity and Inclusion, Mechanical Engineering.

 Inaugural cohort (2022)